jchatel/quickmail-next-docs/integrations/connect-quickmail-mcp.md

 ### The connection does not start
 Check that the server URL is exactly https://api.quickmail.com/mcp and that your app supports remote MCP with OAuth.
 Use OAuth sign-in rather than an API key or manual authorization header.

+Alternatively, if you're using the Free version of your AI app, check that your plan supports custom MCP connections.
+Custom MCP access may not be available on the Free plan.

 ### I opened the URL and got an error
 The server URL is for your AI app’s connector settings.
 It is not a web page.
 Paste it into the connector setup to begin.